nervosnetwork/docs.nervos.org/website/docs/basics/concepts/ckb-vm.md

 Any programming language that can target RISC-V can be used natively for Nervos development.
 Use your existing tooling, favorite IDEs, and debug tools.
 There is no need to rely on immature and untested tools; use whatever is best for the job.

-Nervos CKB offers native SDKs in a growing number of well-known general-purpose programming languages, such as Javascript, Rust, and C. Direct support for emerging smart contract languages, such as Solidity, Vyper, and Plutus is also planned.
+Nervos CKB offers native SDKs in a growing number of well-known general-purpose programming languages, such as JavaScript, Rust, and C. Direct support for emerging smart contract languages, such as Solidity, Vyper, and Plutus is also planned.

 ## Further Reading